 HttpClientProviderTransportLiaison, which handles HTTP transport in Web Clipping Producer show mode

-To support more authentication methods, users must override the
+To support more authentication methods, you must override the

 addRequestHeaders methods for both the Studio and Provider

-HttpClientTransportLiaison implementations to add their own authentication-specific headers.
-For information, see Oracle WebLogic Server Web Clipping API Reference.
+HttpClientTransportLiaison implementations to add your own authentication-specific headers.
+For information, see Oracle WebLogic Server Web Clipping Transport API Reference.

 path_to_wcejar refers to the path to the

-To create the JAR file, for example, users can run the following command from the
+To create the JAR file, for example, run the following command from the

 jar cvf ../